-What seems like intermittent blurry vision could be a sign that someone has a diabetic eye problem.
+What seems like intermittent blurry vision could be a sign that someone has a diabetes-related eye problem.
 “Their vision might be better in the morning and blurry after they’ve had a big meal,” Dr. Stalker explains.
 This is because high blood sugar levels can cause the lens of the eyes to swell, making vision blurry.

 Long-term high blood sugar levels can lead to something more serious called diabetic retinopathy, which can cause vision loss.
 If you have diabetes, it’s especially important to have an eye exam each year.

 Hypertension can damage the blood vessels that deliver blood to the retina.
 You won’t notice a difference in your eyes or vision at first, but an eye doctor may be able detect it when he or she looks at the vessels inside the eye.

 A pink or yellow bump on the white of the eye can indicate damage to the conjunctiva from too much sunlight exposure.
 “They can expand and grow further in and eventually block your vision,” Dr. Stalker explains.
 Invest in a good pair of sunglasses that offer full UV protection and cover your eyes completely.